Wasappli/WAAppRouting/README.md

 #The story
 ## What motivated me
 Let's be honest, there are several routing libraries on Github to handle some of the behaviors described.
-But none of them fitted all my requirements.
+But none of them fit all my requirements.
 So I wrote this library with some things in mind:

-- Handle a **stack** of a controller.
+- Handle a **stack** of controllers.

 This is not ok to open the app on a hotel detail if there is not even a back button, or if the back button sends me back to where I was before opening the app.
 I just want the app to be opened so that when I hit back, I'm on the hotels list for the hotel city...

 - Do not force you to get this working **with my** route matcher, or **my** route handler.

 If you want to provide your own, you should be able to do it.
 This last point is very important to me.
-I used (and use) too many libraries which are tighten to their technologies.
-Plus, the more they are dependant of their implementation, the less it is testable.
+I used (and use) too many libraries which are tightly tied to their technologies.
+Plus, the more they are dependant on their implementation, the less it is testable.
 This is why you'll see many protocols with a default implementation provided.

-- iOS 9 is coming (or came when you are reading this).
+- iOS 9 is coming (or here already when you are reading this).
 And with iOS 9 comes this great feature called [universal links](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12).
 Well, I wanted something clean to address this new feature.

 ## Inspiration
 Historically, I first used [HHRouter](https://github.com/Huohua/HHRouter) and implemented my own stack controller management.
-Then, by rewriting code to support iOS 9, I saw that it was just a bunch of lines with no error management, tighten to the controller hierarchy, not much readable, etc.
+Then, by rewriting code to support iOS 9, I saw that it was just a bunch of lines with no error management, tightly tied to the controller hierarchy, not very readable, etc.

 I decided to drop it and get something more fun.
 I found [DeepLinkKit](https://github.com/usebutton/DeepLinkKit) and used it until I realized it wasn't fitting my stack requirement.
-So I rewrote a custom route handler to deal with it and finally arrived to the conclusion that 80% of deeplink was not used anymore.
+So I rewrote a custom route handler to deal with it and finally arrived to the conclusion that 80% of DeepLinkKit was not used anymore.
 This is when I decided to drop it and write my own.

-So you might recognize some concept of the two libraries especially in the router handler even if the implementation has nothing to do with DeepLinkKit.
+So you might recognize some concepts of the two libraries, especially in the router handler, even if the implementation has nothing to do with DeepLinkKit.

 # Install and use
 ## Requirements alongs with the default implementation